walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

 - Check Vercel build logs for specific errors
 - Ensure all dependencies are properly listed in `package.json`
 - Verify environment variables are set correctly in Vercel dashboard
-- If you see "Module not found" errors, check that TypeScript path mappings are configured correctly in tsconfig.json
+- If you see "Module not found" errors, check that all imports use relative paths instead of TypeScript path mappings for Vercel compatibility
 - For monorepo deployments, ensure `vercel.json` has the correct build commands that navigate to the frontend directory